Memory & Context Optimization

 NEVER let a session end without writing to the daily log.

 This memory protocol needs to be in every agent's SOUL.md — not just the CEO.
-Bob, Bill, Riker, Bridget, and any future agents.
+Every persistent agent in your hierarchy (Bob, Bill, Riker, Bridget, Howard, Marcus, and any future agents).
 If even one agent skips logging, you lose that agent's session history permanently.
 Copy the protocol block above into each agent's SOUL.md during setup.

 The difference is night and day.
 Before I added this protocol, I was constantly re-explaining context to agents.
 After, the daily logs capture everything, the weekly summaries distill it, and MEMORY.md holds the permanent knowledge.
 Nothing falls through the cracks.